GinjaChris/pentmenu/README.md

 *Show IP - uses curl to perform a lookup of your external IP.
 Runs ip a or ifconfig (as appropriate) to show local interface IP's.

-*Ping Sweep - uses nmap
+*Ping Sweep - uses nmap to perform an ICMP echo (ping) against the target host or network.

 *Network Recon - uses nmap to identify live hosts, open ports, attempts OS identification, grabs banners/identifies running software version and attempts OS detection.